Jared-Adam/Live-coding-535/README.md

 # Live-coding-535
 Here I will house the live coding scripts for ENT 535.
-This repo will be for all living coding exercised I create.
+This repo will be for all live coding exercises that I create.

 My collaborator on this effort is my mentor, 535 instructor, and committee member, **Dr. Sara Hermann.**